Zag-Research/Zag-Smalltalk/Documentation/Garbage_Collection.md

 AST Smalltalk has several features that minimize garbage creation:
 - activation records (contexts) are stack allocated
 - `nil`, `true`, `false`, Symbols, Characters, SmallIntegers and Floats are all encoded as immediate values
-- SmallIntegers have a wide range (2^49) so extension to BigIntegers is rare
+- SmallIntegers have a wide range (2^49) so extension to BigIntegers (which would be heap-allocated) is rare
 - non-escaping BlockClosures are stack allocated
 - code blocks are generated outside the heap